-The Data Protection Officer (DPO) for Blackfriars Medical Practice will be named very soon.
+The Data Protection Officer (DPO) for Blackfriars Medical Practice is Danielle Gibbons - Email: gpdpo@selondonics.nhs.uk or Telephone: 03000 428438.

 What to do if you're not happy about how we manage your information

 We really want to make sure you're happy, but we understand that sometimes things can go wrong.
 If you or your parents or adults with parental responsibility are unhappy with any part of our data-processing methods, you can complain.
 For more information, visit ico.org.uk and select 'Raising a concern'.